-The management plan for future PCSs shall include the following procedure.
+In addition to use of the land use agreements in zones 1 and 2, the management plan for future PCSs shall include the following procedure.

-- Update the PCS inventory periodically with new PCSs that have moved into the DWSP zones. - 2.
-Identify the hazards of new PCSs and include them in the prioritized inventory. - 3.
-Assess hazard controls at new PCSs. - Plan land management strategies for new PCSs as necessary and implement the same strategies listed for the management program for existing PCSs.
+- 1. Update the PCS inventory periodically with new PCSs that have moved into the DWSP zones. - 2.
+Identify the hazards at new PCSs and include new PCSs in the prioritized inventory. - 3.
+Assess current controls in place at new PCSs. - 4.
+Plan land management strategies for new PCSs as necessary and implement the same strategies listed for the management program for existing PCSs.